Fine-Tuning Claude: Customizing Anthropic's Language Model

 }

-1. Upload dataset via Anthropic API or web interface
+1. Upload the dataset via the Anthropic API or web interface.

-2. Select base model: claude-3-haiku (fast, cheap) or claude-3-sonnet (quality-price balance).
-Claude 3 Opus and Claude 4 series — verify availability in your enterprise contract
+2. Select the base model: claude-3-haiku (fast, cheap) or claude-3-sonnet (balance of quality and price).
+Claude 3 Opus and Claude 4 series — check availability in your enterprise contract.

-3. Start training with hyperparameters (epochs, learning rate)
+3. Start training with specified hyperparameters (epochs, learning rate).

 Practical Example: Fine-Tuning for Medical Documentation

-Client — medical information systems operator.
-Task: automatically structure physician notes into a standardized electronic medical record format.
+Client: a medical information system operator.
+Task: automatically structure physician notes into a standardized format for EHR.

 Dataset: 1200 pairs (raw physician note → structured JSON with fields: diagnosis_icd10, symptoms, prescribed_medications, follow_up_date).

-If direct access to Claude fine-tuning is unavailable, consider:
+If direct fine-tuning of Claude is unavailable, consider alternatives:

 Approach When to use

-Claude API + long system prompt Sufficient for <10K requests/day
+Claude API + long system prompt Sufficient when volume <10K requests/day

 Few-shot examples in prompt Format and style, 5–20 examples in context